Kr1v3r/WANDA/README.md

 Here is the full source Code and the original Code of Wanda Fixed Bugs
- Fixed Bugs Removed Selenium Added Webbrowser
- Added Comments to understand the Functions
+ &nbsp Fixed Bugs Removed Selenium Added Webbrowser Added Comments to understand the Functions